Ensemble-Based Experimental Design for Targeting Data Acquisition to Inform Climate Models: Introduction

-We demonstrate the effectiveness of this targeted learning approach through simulations with an idealized moist GCM, with which we generate surrogates for high-resolution data and in which we are calibrating parameters in a quasi-equilibrium convection scheme \cite{Fri07,OGoSch08}.
-We showcase our algorithms by showing that the recovered posterior distributions are reflective of the utility of information at different points and different times along the annual cycle.
+We demonstrate our approach with an idealized moist GCM \cite{Frierson06a} with modifications introduced by \cite{OGorman08b}, with which we generate surrogates of local data and in which we calibrate parameters in a quasi-equilibrium convection scheme \cite{Frierson07b}.
+We conduct numerical experiments with the idealized GCM in statistically stationary and seasonally varying configurations and show how to determine the utility of data at different sites and in different seasons.
+These experiments serve as proof-of-concept of the broad-purpose algorithm, which can be applied, for example, to determine optimal sites and times for high-resolution simulations for the calibration and uncertainty quantification of parameterizations.

-In Section \ref{sec:method}, we define the inverse problems for parameter calibration and the optimal design algorithm; details of efficient uncertainty quantification (CES) are left to \ref{sec:CES}.
+In Section \ref{sec:method}, we define the inverse problems for parameter calibration and the optimal design algorithm; details of efficient uncertainty quantification (CES) are provided in Appendix \ref{sec:CES}.
 In Section \ref{sec:GCM}, we briefly describe the GCM used for demonstrating the algorithm.
-Results of the optimal design algorithm are described in section \ref{s:results}, first in a setting in which the GCM statistics are statistically stationary, then with seasonally varying GCM statistics.
-We end with discussion and future directions in Section \ref{sec:conclusion}.
+Results of the optimal design algorithm are described in Section \ref{s:results}.
+We end with a summary and discussion of conclusions in Section \ref{sec:conclusion}.